azwyane/apicovid2019/README.md

 Anyone searching for early info about covid data can use the site.

 For now you can test using:

 GET apicovid2019.herokuapp.com

 or

 curl apicovid2019.herokuapp.com

+This gives you a json of result containing total world cases, cases by country name and by continent.

+To fetch the specific result according to country name use this:
+Example:

+GET apicovid2019.herokuapp.com/country=Nepal

+or

+curl  apicovid2019.herokuapp.com/country=Nepal